Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer/README.md

 - "NASA STELLA instruments are portable low-cost do-it-yourself (DIY) instruments that support science education, and outreach through scientific engagement, inquiry, and discovery while helping you understand Landsat better".

-STELLA instruments are developed under and inspired by Landsat.
-This sounded perfect for our needs and to add an interesting project for our **STEAM** initiatives.
+**STELLA instruments are developed under the influence and inspiration of Landsat.** This alignment not only fulfills our project needs but also serves as a compelling addition to our STEAM initiatives.
+Our objective is to democratize access to such devices, empowering students to delve into the science of spectroscopy and explore its myriad applications.
+By placing these tools in the hands of young minds, we aim to ignite curiosity and inspire the next generation of scientists and innovators.

 The NASA STELLA-Q2 is capable of making 18 different spectral measurements from the violet/blue portions of the electromagnetic spectrum out to near infrared regions (beyond our range of vision).The following figure**1** shows the visible spectrum by wavelength, and the yellow box indicates the STELLA-Q2 frequency range.